DinakaranASP/DinakaranASP/README.md

 - 👋 Hi, I’m @DinakaranASP
-- 👀 I’m interested in security
+- 👀 I’m interested in security and security research
 - 🌱 I’m currently learning cybersecurity and ethical hacking
 - 💞️ I’m looking to collaborate on ethical hacking & cybersecurity
 - 📫 How to reach me .. via my linkedIn https://www.linkedin.com/in/dinakaran-a-34174b238/